intel-analytics/ipex-llm/ppml/services/kms-utils/docker/README.md

 This is the file structure we expect:
 ```
-Folder --> set as local_data_folder_path when creating container
+Folder --> set as host_data_folder_path when creating container
 |
 │
-└───folder1 --> set as input_folder_path when running command (used below)
+└───folder1 --> The corresponding mounted address will be set as container_input_folder_path
-│       file11.txt --> data file to be encrpted or decrypted, and set as input_path when running command (used below)
+│       file11.txt --> Data file to be encrpted or decrypted, and the corresponding mounted address set as container_input_file_path
 |
 └───folder2
         file21.txt